 Relationship abuse occurs at roughly the same rate in LGBTQI+ relationships as it does in heterosexual relationships.
 The elements of abusive relationships are similar for heterosexual and LGBTQI+ relationships, and there can be different tactics of control used; for instance, the abusive partner may threaten to out the other partner to family or professors.
 An individual’s size, strength, politics or personality does not determine whether she or he could be abused or an abuser.
 In our still largely heterosexist society, the threat of “outing” someone who is not ready can be used to isolate and silence a person who is experiencing relationship abuse.
 For more information, please see our resources on LGBTI+ Relationships.

-Women of all ages are at risk for domestic and sexual violence by a male partner, and those ages 20 to 24 are at the greatest risk of experiencing nonfatal intimate partner violence.
+Women, and nonbinary and genderqueer people, of all ages are at risk for domestic and sexual violence by a male partner, and those ages 20 to 24 are at the greatest risk of experiencing nonfatal intimate partner violence.
 One in five U.S. teen girls report ever experiencing physical and/or sexual IPV by a boyfriend.
 Adapted from Catalano, Shannan.
 Intimate Partner Violence in the United States.
 U.S. Department of Justice, Bureau of Justice Statistics (2007);Tween and Teen Dating Violence and Abuse Study, Teenage Research Unlimited for Liz Claiborne Inc. and the National Teen Dating Abuse Helpline (2008); CDC Morbidity and Mortality Weekly Report (February 2008); and Silverman et al. (2001).

 No. Abuse is a choice.
 Although alcohol and drugs are often associated with relationship abuse (because so many people drink in general), they do not cause the violence.
 A lot of people drink and use drugs and most people do not abuse.
 Not all abusers drink and not all people who drink are abusive.
 Violence often continues even after an abuser stops drinking.
 Adapted from Emerge!
 Center Against Domestic Abuse.
 See What Causes Relationship Abuse for more information.